KyeMML/COTS_prediction/GCP.md

 # GCP
-Walkthrough of steps taken to host model on GCP
+Walkthrough of steps taken to host model on GCP.
+A variety of these services may rewquire you to enable their API on GCP.
+You should be prompted to do this when required.

 ### The dataset
 The dataset includes a folder labelled train_images, containing the images of COTS, as well as a csv file labelled train, containing the annotations of these images.